-Hong Kong vigils for dead student turn to street violence
+Hong Kong vigils for dead student turn to street clashes

 People started shouting abuse at “black police”, referring to perceived brutality, and blocked streets in Causeway Bay.

 In Mong Kok, dozens of activists barricaded off Nathan Road, which leads to the harbor to the south.
 They vandalized a closed metro entrance, throwing in bricks and pouring oil through the metal grill, and destroyed a phone booth in a small explosion.
-There were clashes in the New Territories town of Sha Tin.
+There were clashes and fires in the New Territories town of Sha Tin.

+In Tseung Kwan O, where people had been leaving flowers and silently crying for hours, people screamed encouragement and abuse after a traffic light was set on fire.

 Chow’s friend and fellow UST student, Ben, 25, said the computer science undergraduate liked playing netball and basketball.